What is Absorption Costing?

 The formula for AC can be computed by using the following steps:

-Step 2: Secondly, identify the material type required and then determine the amount of the material required for the production of a unit of product in order to calculate the direct material cost per unit.
+- Secondly, identify the material type required and then determine the amount of the material required for the production of a unit of product to calculate the direct material cost per unit.
 However, the direct raw material cost can also be taken from the income statement.

-Step 4: Next, determine which part of the manufacturing overhead is fixed in nature and then divide the value by the number of units produced to arrive at per unit cost.
+- Next, determine which part of the manufacturing overhead is fixed in nature and then divide the value by the number of units produced to arrive at a per-unit cost.

-Step 5: Finally, the formula for absorption cost is derived by adding up direct labor cost per unit, direct raw material cost per unit, variable manufacturing overhead per unit and fixed manufacturing overhead per unit as shown above.
+- Finally, the formula for absorption cost is derived by adding up direct labor cost per unit, direct raw material cost per unit, variable manufacturing overhead per unit, and fixed manufacturing overhead per unit, as shown above.

 Let us take the example of company XYZ Ltd that manufactures clothes for people of the elite class residing in a modern city.
 Do the calculation of Absorption Costing.
-The managerial accountant has provided the following information and the same has been vetted by the finance director of the company:
+The managerial accountant has provided the following information, and the finance director of the company has vetted the same: